Wab Kinew: Personal life

-Kinew recounts that he "experienced racially motivated assaults by adults" during his time growing up in suburban Winnipeg.
-In 2003, Kinew was convicted of impaired driving.
-Kinew has since quit drinking and in 2014 applied for a pardon from the Canadian government, which was granted by the Parole Board of Canada in 2016.
-The Parole Board ruling removed from the Canadian Police Information Centre database references to his convictions on assaulting a taxi driver, a Driving Under the Influence conviction for refusing a breathalyzer sample, and two breaches of court orders.
+Kinew has since quit drinking and, in 2014, applied for a pardon from the Canadian government, which was granted by the Parole Board of Canada in 2016.
+The Parole Board ruling removed from the Canadian Police Information Centre database references to his convictions on assaulting a taxi driver, a driving under the influence conviction for refusing a breathalyzer sample, and two breaches of court orders.